danielbodnar/awesome-stars/README.md

 ## go

+- [gopherjs/gopherjs](https://github.com/gopherjs/gopherjs) - A compiler from Go to JavaScript for running Go code in a browser
+- [rorycl/lsbookmarks](https://github.com/rorycl/lsbookmarks) - List and interactively search firefox bookmarks from the terminal
 - [brittonhayes/pillager](https://github.com/brittonhayes/pillager) - Pillage filesystems for sensitive information with Go 🔍
 - [SpectralOps/netz](https://github.com/SpectralOps/netz) - Discover internet-wide misconfigurations while drinking coffee
 - [Pradumnasaraf/DevOps](https://github.com/Pradumnasaraf/DevOps) - I created this repository to keep my learning, notes, and code in one place for various tools in DevOps.
 Now, it's helping thousands of learners, practitioners, and professionals every day in their De